wacncontent/CustomizeTool/output/articles/media-services/media-services-manage-live-encoder-enabled-channels.md

 Once the Channel starts ingesting data, you can preview your stream.

-**Note** Currently the preview stream can only be delivered in Fragmented MP4 (Smooth Streaming) format regardless of the specified input type.
+>[AZURE.NOTE]Currently the preview stream can only be delivered in Fragmented MP4 (Smooth Streaming) format regardless of the specified input type.
 You can use the [http://smf.cloudapp.net/healthmonitor](http://smf.cloudapp.net/healthmonitor) player to test the Smooth Stream.
 You can also use a player hosted in the Azure Management Portal to view your stream.

 ###Allowed IP Addresses

 You can define the IP addresses that are allowed to connect to the preview endpoint.
 If no IP addresses are specified any IP address will be allowed.
-Allowed IP addresses can be specified as either a single IP address (e.g. ‘10.0.0.1’), an IP range using an IP address and a CIDR subnet mask (e.g. ‘10.0.0.1/22’), or an IP range using an IP address and a dotted decimal subnet mask (e.g. ‘10.0.0.1(255.255.252.0)’).
+Allowed IP addresses can be specified as either a single IP address (e.g. '10.0.0.1'), an IP range using an IP address and a CIDR subnet mask (e.g. '10.0.0.1/22'), or an IP range using an IP address and a dotted decimal subnet mask (e.g. '10.0.0.1(255.255.252.0)').

 ##Live encoding settings

 This section describes how the settings for the live encoder within the Channel can be adjusted, when the **Encoding Type** of a Channel is set to **Standard**.

+>[AZURE.NOTE]When inputting multiple language tracks and doing live encoding with Azure, only RTP is supported for multi-language input.
+You can define up to 8 audio streams using MPEG-2 TS over RTP.
+Ingesting multiple audio tracks with RTMP or Smooth streaming is currently not supported.
+When doing live encoding with [on-premises live encodes](/documentation/articles/media-services-manage-channels-overview), there is no such limitation because whatever is sent to AMS passes through a channel without any further processing.

 ###Ad marker source